-Descriptive statistics (mean and SEM) and tests of statistical significance were performed using SAS-JMP software (SAS Institute, Cary, NC, USA).
-Number of mice was selected based on sample size calculations when setting a two sided α -level at 0.05 and a (1- β) level at 0.8.
-Between-group comparisons were evaluated using one-way analysis of variance.
-Posthoc comparisons were made using Student's t test or Tukey-Kramer honestly significant difference (HSD) test for 2 or more t levels, as needed.
-Null hypothesis was rejected at t 0.05.
+Descriptive statistics (mean \pm SEM) and tests of statistical significance were performed using the SAS-JMP software (SAS Institute, Cary, NC, USA).
+The number of mice was selected based on sample size calculations when setting a two sided α -level at 0.05 and a (1- β) level at 0.8.
+Between-group comparisons were evaluated using one-way ANOVA.
+Post hoc comparisons were made using unpaired t-tests or Tukey-Kramer honestly significant difference tests for two or more x levels, as needed.
+The null hypothesis was rejected at p-values <0.05.